River Fire (2021)

-Events
+Background

-Before the fire started, the National Weather Service issued a Red Flag Warning for much of northeastern California (including the region the River Fire burned within) between August 4 and August 5, due to forecast gusty winds and low humidity.
-In such conditions, large fires can start easily and spread rapidly with extreme fire behavior.
+Increasing wildfire risk caused the California Department of Forestry and Fire Protection (Cal Fire) to suspend all outdoor residential burn permits in Yuba, Nevada, and Placer counties beginning on May 24, 2021.
+Before the fire started, the National Weather Service issued a red flag warning for much of northeastern California between August 4 and August 5, forecasting gusty winds and low humidity.

+Progression

-On August 4, 2021, at approximately 1:59 PM, the River Fire started in the brush alongside the Bear River in the overnight camping area of Bear River Campground, in Placer County.
+On Wednesday, August 4, 2021, at approximately 1:59 p.m.
+PDT, the River Fire started in brush alongside the Bear River in the overnight camping area of Bear River Campground in Placer County.
 The fire quickly jumped the river into Nevada County, and expanded up along the river drainage towards the northeast, pushed by prevailing winds.
 Extreme fire behavior was reported, including flame lengths of 50 to 60 feet, a rapid rate of spread, and long-range spotting.
 At points the fire produced a pyrocumulus cloud.

 Many aerial attack assets were committed to the fire in an effort to halt its progress and protect structures and lives.
 At one point up to 24 aircraft and helicopters were engaged on the incident.

-Fire behavior moderated in the evening of August 4 as the fire reached sparser fuels in the area of Chicago Park.
+Fire behavior moderated in the evening as the fire reached sparser fuels in the area of Chicago Park.
 By the end of the day the fire was assessed at 1,400 acres, which was revised to 2,400 acres the following morning.
 The fire experienced little major growth overnight or in the following days, with firefighting activity mostly confined to suppressing hotspots and building containment line.

-On August 13, 2021, the River Fire was declared 100% contained.
+On August 13, 2021, the River Fire was declared 100 percent contained.
 All evacuation warnings in Nevada and Placer Counties were lifted, as well as all evacuation orders in Placer County.
 On August 16, 2021, all areas under an evacuation order in Nevada County were reopened to the public after residents were able to survey the damage and retrieve property.

-Impacts
+Effects

-While the fire was burning on August 4th and 5th, approximately 6,600 people in Nevada and Placer Counties were under mandatory evacuation orders (2,400 in Placer County, and 4,200 in Nevada County), including the entire town of Colfax.
+The River Fire forced the evacuation of more than 7,000 people, including at least 2,400 people in Placer County and 4,200 people in Nevada County.
+Mandatory evacuation orders included the entire town of Colfax.